Concelare/twitchalerts/README.md

 # TwitchAlerts

 A rust crate to allow the users to detect when a streamer is live a trigger a custom event.
 Requires a Surreal Database but does support Memory and File Surreal Databases.
-Rate Limiting is currently hardcoded but will be made dynamic later on.
+Rate Limiting is currently hardcoded at 80ms between individual checks but the delay between Check Cycles is fully customisable each streamer can currently be checked once every 30 seconds.

 ## Features

 - Stream Alerts
-- More Coming
+- Custom Delay
+- Custom Error Handling

 ## Example